AlessandradellaFazia/ADM_HW5/README.md

 ## Content of the repository:

 1) ```main.ipynb```
-contains our analysis: answers to research questions and the implemented algorithms.
+contains answers to research questions and the implemented algorithms.<br>
 [Click here](https://nbviewer.jupyter.org/github/AlessandradellaFazia/ADM_HW5/blob/main/main.ipynb) to visualize the notebook.
 2) ```functions.py```
 contains all used functions.